george24601/notes/microservice/db.md

   * migrate queueed data into the new db
   * Verify the consistency, remove double write code, and then point to the new db
   * Note need to handle deletion and udpate carefully

-### ShardingSphere
-Sharding-JDBC: on top of JDBC
-Sharding-Proxy: DB proxy on server end, seems more used for sharding proxy than sharding JDBC
-Sharding-Sidecar: similar idea for service mesh, for cloud native Need to refactor the auto-incremental id part out